caposcar1998/Martech-lambda/README.md

 3. You can find your api URl entering api gateway and look for the MartechApi.

-4. AWS SQS will be created with the name events
+4. AWS SQS will be created with the name "events"

 5. DynamoDB tables will be created with the names: